Titstewan/Tirea-Material-Lesson-Blog/lessons/01c-navi.md

 - **Ngaru lu fpom srak?**
 - _Do you have peace/well-being?_
-- Literally: "To you is peace/well-being (yes/no)?"
+- Tìralpeng fa aylì'u: "To you is peace/well-being (yes/no)?"

 Nìno: